E-Potapova/E-Potapova/Internship Site/README.md

 Here is the database design (excluding views) with all foreign keys connected:
 ![](media/database.png)

-And then screenshots and GIFs of each individual role's capabilities (should be higher quality):
+And then screenshots and GIFs of each individual role's capabilities:

 ### Climber: <br/>

 ![](media/climber.gif)